 MORE HEALTH, FEWER BABIES

 The twentieth century was an era of unprecedented population growth.
 Between 1900 and 2000, the world's population almost quadrupled, from about 1.6 billion people to around 6.1 billion.
 This huge expansion did not occur because people suddenly began reproducing at higher rates; instead, population surged because humans finally stopped dying like flies.
-Over the course of the twentieth century, global life expectancy at birth more than doubled, soaring from about 30 years in 1900
+Over the course of the twentieth century, global life expectancy at birth more than doubled, soaring from about 30 years in 1900 to about 65 years in 2000.
+This global population explosion was, in reality, a health explosion: the entirety of the enormous increase in human population over the past several generations was due

 - Full website and iPad access